2016 FireKeepers Casino 400

 The 2016 FireKeepers Casino 400 was a NASCAR Sprint Cup Series stock car race held on June 12, 2016, at Michigan International Speedway in Brooklyn, Michigan.
 Contested over 200 laps on the 2 mi D-shaped oval, it was the fifteenth race of the 2016 NASCAR Sprint Cup Series.

 The race had 14 lead changes among different drivers and nine cautions for 46 laps.

 Background

-Layout of Michigan International Speedway, the track where the race was held.

 The race was held at Michigan International Speedway, a 2 mi moderate-banked D-shaped speedway located in Brooklyn, Michigan.
-The track is used primarily for NASCAR events.
-It is sometimes known as a "sister track" to Texas World Speedway, and was used as the basis of Auto Club Speedway.
-The track is owned by International Speedway Corporation.
-Michigan International Speedway is recognized as one of motorsports' premier facilities because of its wide racing surface and high banking (by open-wheel standards; the 18-degree banking is modest by stock car standards).
+Entering the race, Kevin Harvick leads the points with 490, while Kurt Busch is 25 points back, Brad Keselowski is 48 points back, Carl Edwards is 53 points back, and Kyle Busch is 74 points back.

+Harvick, Kurt Busch, Keselowski, Edwards, Kyle Busch, Jimmie Johnson, Martin Truex Jr., Matt Kenseth, and Denny Hamlin have already clinched a Chase position.

 Aero package

 Two weeks prior to the race, NASCAR announced they will test changes to the aero package.
 In addition to the aero changes used in the 2016 NASCAR Sprint All-Star Race, there will be a reduction in spoiler size from 3.5 in to 2.5 in, a 2 in reduction of the splitter and resizing the deck fin.

 NASCAR Executive Vice-president and Chief Racing Development Officer Steve O'Donnell said that NASCAR looks "at it as a never-ending journey; if we can improve we’re going to do that.
 We wanted to go the direction of low downforce, see how that worked, not kind of go all the way in and hope that we are directionally right.
 And we are seeing that play out.
 We’ve seen some great racing at the beginning of the year.
 But we also knew that we had some more levers that we could pull if the direction kind of proved out, so we’ve tried some of those things.
 We’ve tested it and what we’ve also wanted to do is lower some of the corner speeds to allow for even more passing.
 That was one of the areas where we’ve seen minimal change, but there are some levers we can pull to really drive that down.”